Brittney Griner back home in US after Russian prisoner swap - WHIZ News

 The Russian Foreign Ministry confirmed Thursday’s swap, saying in a statement carried by Russian news agencies that the exchange took place in Abu Dhabi and Bout had been flown home.

-Biden spoke by phone with Griner.
-U.S. officials said she would be offered specialized medical services and counseling.
+Biden spoke by phone with Griner, who was reunited with her wife, Cherelle.
+U.S. officials who met her upon arrival said she was in very good spirits and appeared to be in good health, according to White House press secretary Karine Jean-Pierre, who noted that she would be offered specialized medical services and counseling.

 In releasing Bout, the U.S. freed a former Soviet Army lieutenant colonel whom the Justice Department once described as one of the world’s most prolific arms dealers.
 He was arrested in Thailand in 2008 and extradited to the U.S. in 2010.